artemalexpetrov/flickcrit4sky/README.md

 # Known Issues
 * Unable to run the dockerized ELK stack on ARM-based Mac devices
 * Running with Podman may require additional configuration
+* (to be fixed) Admin user can delete himself even though he is an only admin

 # Further Development
+* Introduce token invalidation
 * Introduce UUID for the User model to avoid exposure of PII data in authentication token
 * Introduce shared cache and a proper strategy to calculate and store movie ratings considering potential intensive loading
 * Introduce a load balancer to distribute requests across multiple instances